wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 ## Overview

 The Modbus TCP EDS adapter is a component of Edge Data Store that transfers time-series data from a device to EDS.
 Modbus TCP is a commonly available communication protocol used for connecting and transmitting information between industrial electronic devices.
 The Modbus TCP EDS adapter can communicate with any device conforming to the Modbus TCP/IP protocol through a gateway or router; devices and routers do not need to be on the same subnet as Edge Data Store.
-The Modbus TCP EDS adapter polls devices to capture data, at the rate specified in the configuration and sends it to EDS, where it is stored locally until it can be sent to a PI System or OSIsoft Cloud Services for long-term storage and analysis.

 The Modbus TCP EDS adapter is installed as part of the Edge Data Store installation and manually configured with JSON documents that specify the following: